willsam100/CodingWIthSamBlog/_posts/2019-02-22-interfaces-vs-pure-functions.md

   _yoast_wpseo_content_score: '60'
   mashsb_jsonshares: '{"facebook_total":1,"facebook_likes":1,"facebook_comments":0}'
   mashsb_shares: '1'
-  _yoast_wpseo_metadesc: Coding to an interface is not good advise.
-Instead, code
-    to a pure function.
-Your code will be self documenting and you;ll be more productive.

 # author:
 #   login: sam
 #   email: willsam100@gmail.com
 #   display_name: Sam Williams
 #   first_name: Sam
 #   last_name: Williams
+description: Coding to an interface is not good advise.
+Instead, code to a pure function.
+Your code will be self documenting and you;ll be more productive.
 permalink: "/2019/02/22/interfaces-vs-pure-functions/"
 ---